BUSN32100/Text-Analysis-and-Data-Visualization/README.md

 # Text-Analysis-and-Data-Visualization
 Material for Python courses on Text Analysis and Data Visualization.

-# What are the most used words in the 70's hits?
+## What are the most used words in the 70's hits?

 <img src="Figures/songs70.png">

-# When did they reach number one?
+## When did hits in 1977 reach number one?

 <img src="Figures/day_hit.png">

-#Where are radios located?
+## Where are radios located in the state of Sao Paulo?

 <img src="Figures/radios_brazil.png">